saber-notes/saber/README.md

 #### Linux

-`sudo apt install libsecret-1-dev libjsoncpp-dev` `flutter build linux`
+`sudo apt install libsecret-1-dev libjsoncpp-dev gstreamer1.0-plugins-base`
+`flutter build linux`

 This is good enough for using on your own computer, but if you want to redistribute your build,